MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 }
 ```

-Recieving `onSendingFailed` means non-recoverable error such as a **4XX** code occured, like for example wrong `appSecret` which cannot be retrieved.
+Receiving `onSendingFailed` means non-recoverable error such as a **4XX** code occured, like for example wrong `appSecret` which cannot be retrieved.

 Note that this callback will not be triggered if it's a network issue.
 In this case, it would keep retrying (and also pause retries on network connection is down, up until connection is up again).